hchen135/uveal_melanoma/Interp_UM_classification/Cell_Segmentation/README.md

 ```

 ### Evalutation - image display
 Choose the pretrained model, and define the input and output path of the image folder.
+An pre-trained model which is used in the paper is at [here (`UMSLIC_59_3000.pth`)](https://drive.google.com/drive/folders/1j08BDQgGrdPG8LfFu5n-IyJK6nQfue0H?usp=sharing).
 ```Shell
 python eval.py --trained_model=weights/11242020/UMSLIC_79_4000.pth --score_threshold=0.15 --top_k=50 --config=UMSLIC_config --images=data/UMSLIC_val:data/UMSLIC_valresult
 ```